loosolab/MAMPOK/docs/source/mamplans.rst

 See :ref:`cmd-create-mamplan` for all available flags, including ``--metadata-file`` to populate the service section from a YAML file.

-**Option 2: Copy and edit manually**

-Copy the example below and edit the fields.
-Note the :ref:`mutable-fields` that Mampok manages automatically — do not set these by hand unless you know what you are doing.

 Annotated Example
 -----------------